zionhann/ECE30011/priority-queue/README.md

  * See https://code.visualstudio.com/docs/cpp/config-mingw

  # Run
- * Open a terminal and enter the command below.
+ * Enter the command below in the console.

  ```shell
     $ make (or `mingw32-make`)